Best Apps for Architects in 2022

 - New in 2022: Page Assist, to enhance the ideation experience by providing a streamlined sketchbook-like workflow with super-fast layer navigation, and directly supporting PDF import/export

 “Best app for architects and designers.
 I tried every design and drawing app that shows up on the App Store.
 This one is the most complete and the easiest to use.
 There is no getting lost in the interface and drawing in this app has become an extension of my hand.
 It is the most intuitive drawing software I have ever used.
 Sure, there are features in other apps that I’d like to see such as drawing to scale, calculating area, wet watercolor brushes that bleed, importing 3D model views, and saving views that would get this a 6-star rating, but the beautiful brushes, the ability to create brush blocks for repeated objects, the drawing guides that don’t require you to actually move the guide around speed up the process enough that the missing features don’t make drawing clumsy.”

-Concepts is a vector-based sketching app used by architects worldwide to design homes, communities, and urban landscapes.
-It is a flexible, accurate, and extremely responsive app, enabling faster, more natural design for creative people.
-Concepts has been around for many years and has won Best of, Creative and Design awards with Apple, Google, and Samsung for its infinite drawing experience and customizable UI.
-In this article, Architect Craig Burns shares his paperless design workflow on iPad, using Morpholio and Concepts for drawing and sketching.
+Concepts is a vector-based sketching app used by architects around the world to design homes, communities, and urban landscapes.
+Flexible, accurate, and extremely responsive, it offers a faster way for creatives to design naturally.
+One of the features that helps Concepts stand out from other similar applications is its digital sketching paper, which provides an almost natural paper-like feel.
+The app has been around for many years and has won Best of, Creative and Design awards with Apple, Google, and Samsung for its infinite drawing experience and customizable UI.

 - Use unlimited imports and layers for tracing.